tsgates/arch-wiki-markdown/wiki/Mouse_Polling_Rate.md

 -----------------------------

-A tool exists (named evhz) that can display the current mouse refresh rate -- useful when checking that your customised polling settings have been applied.
+A tool exists (named evhz) that can display the current mouse refresh rate -- useful when checking that your customized polling settings have been applied.

-The original source no longer exists ([1]), so a mirror has been provided here: evhz.c.
-Full credit goes to the original author, Alan Kivlin.
+evhz.c

 Compile it with:

     gcc -o evhz evhz.c

-> Note:

-If compiling fails with the following message

-    evhz.c: In function ‘main’:
-    evhz.c:36:2: warning: incompatible implicit declaration of built-in function ‘memset’ [enabled by default]

-Add

-    #include <string.h>

-To the includes part of the code and retry.

 Then execute as root: